Jordan Perruzza

-Jordan Loreto Perruzza (born January 16, 2001) is a Canadian soccer player who plays as a forward for Major League Soccer club Toronto FC.
+Jordan Loreto Perruzza (born January 16, 2001) is a Canadian soccer player.

 Early life

 Perruzza began playing youth soccer with Woodbridge Strikers and Vaughan SC.
 In December 2012, he joined the Toronto FC Academy.
 In 2014, he moved to Italy joining the youth setup of Empoli, where they got him an Italian passport, through his Italian heritage.

 Club career

 Toronto FC

 Perruzza joined Toronto FC II in August 2018.
 He scored his first goal for the club against Louisville City FC on October 8, 2018.
-On August 20, 2020, Perruzza signed a first-team deal with Toronto FC, which will become effective on January 1, 2021.

-Loan to San Antonio FC

-On September 8, 2020 he was loaned to USL Championship side San Antonio FC.
+In August 2020, Perruzza signed a first-team deal with Toronto FC, which became effective on January 1, 2021.
+In September 2020, he was loaned to USL Championship side San Antonio FC.
 He scored his first goals for San Antonio on September 19, netting a brace in a 2–0 victory over the Oklahoma City Energy.

-On May 20, 2021, he returned to San Antonio FC on loan.
+He made his Toronto FC first team debut on April 14, 2021 against Mexican side León in the CONCACAF Champions League, with his MLS debut occurring three days later against CF Montréal.
+In May 2021, he returned to San Antonio FC on loan.
 In his first match on May 22, he scored the winning goal in the 81st minute against Birmingham Legion FC.
-He was later loaned to Toronto FC II for some matches.
+He was recalled from his loan on July 16, and later loaned to Toronto FC II for some matches in 2021.
+He scored his first MLS goal on October 30, 2021 against Atlanta United.